2026 Illinois elections

 A general election will be held in the U.S. state of Illinois on November 3, 2026.
-The elections for United States Senate and United States House of Representatives, Governor, statewide constitutional officers, Illinois Senate, and Illinois House were held on this date.
-2026.
-Primary elections will be held on March 17, 2026.
+The elections for United States Senate and United States House of Representatives, Governor, statewide constitutional officers, Illinois Senate, and Illinois House will all be held on that date.
+Primary elections took place on March 17, 2026.

 Election information

 2026 is a midterm election year in the United States.

 Federal elections

 United States Senate

-The incumbent senator of Illinois' class 2 United States Senate seat is Democrat Dick Durbin, who has served six consecutive terms.
+The incumbent senator of Illinois' class 2 United States Senate seat is Democrat Dick Durbin, who has served five consecutive terms.
 Durbin announced his retirement in April 2025, making this the first open race for this seat since 1996.

 United States House of Representatives

 All of Illinois's seats in the United States House of Representatives were for election in 2026.

 State elections

 Governor and lieutenant governor

 The incumbent governor and lieutenant governor are Democrats JB Pritzker and Juliana Stratton.
 Pritzker is running for reelection, while Stratton is running for the U.S. Senate, with Christian Mitchell replacing her on the ticket with Pritzker.